Turkestan: History

 The history of the Central Asian region that was later called Turkestan dates back to at least the third millennium BC.
 Many artifacts were produced in that period, with much trade being conducted.
 The region was a focal point for cultural diffusion, as the Silk Road traversed it.

 Turkic sagas, such as the "Ergenekon" legend, and written sources, such as the Orkhon Inscriptions, in the 8th century AD, state that Turkic peoples originated in the nearby Altai Mountains, and, through nomadic settlement, started their long journey westwards.

+Much earlier than the Gokturks or their Orkhon Inscriptions, other groups such as the Huns conquered the area after they conquered Kashgaria in the early 2nd century BC.
+With the dissolution of the Huns' Empire, Chinese rulers took over Eastern Central Asia, which was centuries later also called Turkestan.
+Arab forces captured it in the 8th century.
+The Persian Samanid dynasty subsequently conquered it and the area experienced economic success.